iamvdo/pleeease-brunch/README.md

 		"brunch-pleeease": "0.4.x"
 	}

-Or you can `npm install --save pleeease-brunch`.
+Or you can `npm install --save brunch-pleeease`.

 Actually, it matches Pleeease 0.4.x.